bbreaker/MISTEuv/README.md

 MISTEuv (Beta)
 --------------

-MISTEuv was developed to estimate missing unit-value streamflow data for USGS streamflow-gaging stations.
+MISTEuv is used to estimate missing unit-value streamflow data for USGS streamflow-gaging stations.
 Estimates are generated using a generalized additive model (GAM) with one or two index streamflow-gaging stations.

 Software
 --------